Indications, Safety and Warnings

 - Use as an external pacemaker

-For specific information on precautions, read the following sections of the product labeling: General, Preparations for Use, Maintenance and Handling.
+For specific information on precautions, read the following sections of the product labeling: General, Maintenance and Handling, and Radio Frequency (RF) Performance.

-The following list includes the possible adverse effects associated with programming pulse generators described in this information:
+The following list includes the possible adverse effects associated with programming pulse generators described in this manual (refer to the operator’s manual):

 - Atrial arrhythmia